inquiring minds may want to know…

 What is social justice?

 Social justice promotes human equality by recognizing the underlying conditions in our everyday lives that foster inequalities, a lack of opportunity or discrimination.
 Our social justice program comprises a series of age-appropriate activities that allow campers to explore one or two key issues while at camp.
-In order to promote understanding and respect across different groups, we acknowledge the dynamics of power and privilege and the role these play in creating attitudes, behaviors and practices that support systems of exclusion and oppression.
+In order to promote understanding and respect across different groups, we acknowledge the dynamics of power and privilege and the role these play in creating attitudes, behaviours and practices that support systems of exclusion and oppression.

 How can I find out more about Camp Ten Oaks?